PrincetonUniversity/installing_R_packages/README.md

 $ rstudio
 ```

-On Mac you should have XQuartz installed while on Windows you need Xming and PuTTY or MobaXterm.
-Visit the <a href="https://princeton.service-now.com/snap?id=kb_article&sys_id=ea2a27064f9ca20018ddd48e5210c771">OIT Tech Clinic</a> for help with installing this software.
+On Mac you should have [XQuartz](https://www.xquartz.org/) installed while on Windows you need [MobaXterm](https://mobaxterm.mobatek.net/download.html) (Home Edition).
+Visit the <a href="https://princeton.service-now.com/snap?id=kb_article&sys_id=ea2a27064f9ca20018ddd48e5210c771">OIT Tech Clinic</a> for help with installing and using these tools.

 ## Optimizing Performance